juju4/ansible-dnscrypt-proxy/README.md

 * No additional security is provided.
 Review
 It's recommended to use with a caching dns server

+* Firewall
+port tcp/443 and udp/443 should be opened

 * Monitoring
 http://dns.measurement-factory.com/tools/nagios-plugins/check_zone_rrsig_expiration.html
 http://www.bortzmeyer.org/monitor-dnssec.html